We have compiled our top exhibition stand design tips to help you create an impactful booth!

 Depending on the sensitivity of the business you need to discuss with clients, it would be beneficial to include private meeting rooms as this gives your client peace of mind that they can speak in confidence without anyone else ease dropping.
 Having a meeting room also creates an environment where your client understands that they now have your full attention and are prioritized at that moment to discuss business.

-If you have a lot of products to display, then you may have quite a few empty boxes left over – you can use a storage room to store these.
+Adding a storage room is another one of our useful exhibition stand design tips because if you have a lot of products to display, then you may have quite a few empty boxes left over – you can use a storage room to store these.
 The advantage of having a storage room is that you have quick access to your empty storage boxes, so a couple of hours before the event ends you could choose to start packing things back into your boxes.
 Otherwise, you would have to pay for additional storage, and these will get taken away to a storage area then returned to you only when all visitors have left the event (when bump out begins) – which means you could be stuck there for an hour or more waiting for your storage items to return to you so you can start packing up.

 Having a reception area is the best way to control or manage visitors coming into your booth, they won’t need to look around and wonder who they can approach.
 To make the process much smoother, it would be beneficial to have an appointed receptionist which means someone who will be the first point of contact that can determine what the customer wants and point them in the right direction of who to speak to or simple to provide pamphlets which answers their questions.
 It would also be strategic to integrate some sort of report system so you can track the number and type of visitors that walk into your booth – that way you’ll have statistics at the end of the event to evaluate how it all went.